Public School Home School Assistance Programs (HSAP)

 May I open enroll my child into another school district in order to access the HSAP in that district?

 Yes.
 You must follow the prescribed procedures outlined in the open enrollment law and rules.

 This includes the submission of the required application to the resident district before March 1 of the school year preceding the one in which open enrollment is initially desired.

-© 2018 Network of Iowa Christian Home Educators (NICHE)
+© 2019 HOMESCHOOL IOWA (Network of Iowa Christian Home Educators)